 [&]quot;...the median line every point of which is equidistant from the nearest points on the baselines from which the breadth of the territorial seas of each of the two States is measured."
 For other system to determine the median line see: ABLOS (2006), A Manual on Technical Aspects of the United Nations Convention on the Law of the Sea - 1982 (4th ed.)

-Israel declared in 2011 its northern maritime boundary, but has yet to declare the southern one.11
+and submit a copy to the UN Secretary.
+Israel declared in 2011 its northern coastal boundary, but has yet to declare the southern one.
+11

 Contiguous Zone